bjpop/website/academia.markdown

 * Excellence in Tutoring Award, 2005, Department of Computer Science and Software Engineering, The University of Melbourne.
 * Gold Medal (coach), 2000, ACM International Collegiate Programming Contest, World Finals, Florida, USA.
 * Australian Government Department of Education, Science and Training - Australian Postgraduate Award, 2000-2003.
+* The Computer Science Department Certificate of Excellence, Artificial Intelligence, 1996, The University of Melbourne.
-* The Computer Science Department Certificate of Excellence, Artificial Intelligence, and Operating Systems, 1996, The University of Melbourne.
+* The Computer Science Department Certificate of Excellence, Operating Systems, 1996, The University of Melbourne.
 * Dean's Prize, 1994, Faculty of Science, The University of Melbourne.
 * Australian Students Prize for Excellence, 1993.
 National recognition of outstanding achievement in secondary education.
 * The Sutherland Award, 1993, The Australian Institute of Physics.
 For outstanding achievement in the VCE.